durrantlab/autogrow4/tutorial/tutorial.md

 ### Bash Dependencies: (Required For MacOS User)
     Most Linux OS comes preinstalled with modern Bash and timeout tools used by AutoGrow.

+    MacOS requires the additional installation of the coreutils package, available through Homebrew, which provides the gtimeout binary.
+In contrast, most Linux environments have the equivalent timeout binary installed.

-    For MacOS users please install GNU Tools for Bash.
+    For MacOS users please install GNU Tools (aka coreutils) for Bash.
 This is required for using Timeout functions in Bash.
         This can be done by running: sudo brew install coreutils

 ### Python Installation:(Required)